KhaledSheheri/ICS-344-Project/Phase1/Phase1_Report.md

 - **Ping Attacker Machine From VIctim Machine:**
 <img src="Configuration_Screenshot/Ping_Metasploitable3_to_Kali.png" alt="Metasploitable3 IP Address" width="400"/>

-# Phase 1: Compromising Metasploitable3 SSH Service

-## 1.1 Using Metasploit Framework

-### Objective
-The objective of this task is to exploit a vulnerable SSH service running on Metasploitable3 (IP: `172.20.10.5`) using Kali Linux with Metasploit Framework.

 ### Setup Summary
 - **Attacker Machine:** Kali Linux on VMware (IP: `172.20.10.3`)
 - **Victim Machine:** Metasploitable3 (Linux) on UTM (IP: `172.20.10.5`)
 - **Network:** Bridged mode for both machines

+## Compromising Metasploitable3 SSH Service

+## 1.1 Using Metasploit Framework to compromise SSH

+### Objective
+The objective of this task is to exploit a vulnerable SSH service running on Metasploitable3 (IP: `172.20.10.5`) using Kali Linux with Metasploit Framework.

 ### Step-by-Step Process